 What are your living expenses and conditions?
 Some people live in more expensive regions of country, where the costs of living are considerably higher.
 A citizen of San Francisco or New York, for example, is more likely to need a higher salary than someone living in Scranton, Ohio.
 Also, consider whether you eat out a lot, run up sizable bar tabs, get yourself into trouble with the law.
 The way you live your life determines to large extent how much money you need, which then determines what kind of career you should pursue.

 So, should you pursue your passions or save for reality?
 It’s a complex question that can’t be answered with simple platitudes.
-Many people sit down financial advisors such the World Financial Group in order to determine their options and create a personal finance game plan.
+Many people sit down financial in order to determine their options and create a personal finance game plan.
 Ultimately, it’s important to find a career that keeps you financially solvent while providing you with emotional, intellectual, and creative nourishment.

 Post by Amanda